J. Mira Hashmall

 Biography

 Mira Hashmall is an accomplished trial lawyer with a record of success in federal and state courts, and in arbitration.
+She is recognized by the Best Lawyers in America® in the areas of Appellate Practice and Litigation – Labor and Employment.
 She has been honored by the Daily Journal on its lists of Top 100 Lawyers in California, Top Women Lawyers, Top 40 Under 40, and Top Labor and Employment Lawyers.
 Los Angeles Business Journal has recognized Mira on its lists of Top Litigators, Minority Leaders of Influence, Leaders in Law, Women’s Council & Awards, and Most Influential Women Lawyers.
 Mira was honored by the Century City Bar Association as Employment Lawyer of the Year 2021.

 Mira has a sophisticated appellate practice and is a Certified Specialist in Appellate Law, The State Bar of California Board of Legal Specialization.
 Her federal appellate experience includes First Amendment, defamation and libel claims, insurance coverage issues, and employment disputes.
 She has handled appeals involving real estate developments, contract disputes, whistle-blower actions, and malicious prosecution claims.
 Mira also has extensive experience in anti-SLAPP litigation, both at the trial and appellate levels.